xelis-project/xelis-blockchain/README.md

 ## Funding

 XELIS is a community driven project and is not funded by any company or organization.
-To helps the development, the success and provide a better support of XELIS, we set a dev fee percentage starting at 15% on block reward.
+To helps the development, the success and provide a better support of XELIS, we set a dev fee percentage starting at 10% on block reward.

 Current dev fee curve is as following:

-- 15% from block 0 to 1 250 000 (expected time is ~6 months with side blocks from blockDAG)
-- 10% from block 1 250 001 to 3 000 000 (expected time is another ~6 months with side blocks from blockDAG and network growing)
+- 10% from block 0 to 3,250,000 (expected time is ~1.5 years with BlockDAG).
-- 5% from 3 000 001 until the project being developed and stable enough to reduce it.
+- 5% from 3,250,001 until the project being developed is stable on major facets of the ecosystem in order to reduce it.
--